Transnational Repression

 March 2015: The Utah Chinese Dual Language Immersion (DLI) Director from the Utah State Office of Education sent a letter to all DLI schools, slandering Falun Gong and asking them not to engage with or support Shen Yun.
 She left a contact of Confucius Institute and a Han Ban representative for schools to contact at the end of the letter.

-2015: A Missouri state senate committee chairman’s staff told the Missouri Falun Gong practitioners who were visiting their office that the CCP consulate in Chicago pressured them not to do anything regarding Falun Gong and Taiwan–the two issues that Chinese government deems most sensitive and cannot tolerate.
+2015: A Missouri state senate committee chairman’s staff told the Missouri Falun Gong practitioners who were visiting their office that the CCP consulate in Chicago pressured them not to do anything regarding Falun Gong and Taiwan–the two issues that the Chinese government deems most sensitive and cannot tolerate.
 Missouri state senate eventually passed resolution SCR28 in 2018 to condemn the persecution of Falun Gong and forced organ harvesting in China.
 Missouri House passed a similar resolution HCR7 in 2017.

 2012: Consul General of PRC Consulate in San Francisco sent a letter to Seattle council member Nick Licata slandering Falun Gong and Shen Yun, with the hope that the council member wouldn’t send a proclamation or congratulatory letter to Shen Yun.

-2008: For years, a number of local government officials throughout California and the country have received letters and phone calls and even personal visits from Chinese diplomatic officials, warning them not to do anything nice for Falun Gong – issuing supportive proclamations, letting them march in parades and so on – because it could imperil Chinese-American relations.
+2008: For years, a number of local government officials throughout California and the country have received letters and phone calls and even personal visits from Chinese diplomatic officials warning them not to do anything nice for Falun Gong – issuing supportive proclamations, letting them march in parades and so on – because it could imperil Chinese-American relations.

 2007: Just before NTDTV’s Holiday Wonders opening performance, New York Assemblyman Michael Benjamin received a letter from the Chinese Consulate General in New York.
 The slanderous letter relied on the Chinese Communist Party (CCP)’s usual tactics to defame Falun Gong.
 It pressured the assemblyman with “Chinese and American relations” to force him not to support Holiday Wonders or the Chinese New Year Spectacular shows in any way.
-At least one performance in Holiday Wonders depicts the persecution of the spiritual practice Falun Gong.
+At least one performance in Holiday Wonders depicts the persecution of Falun Gong.

 2002: Days after Condoleezza Rice took over as National Security Advisor in 2001, a meeting with her Chinese counterparts went off the rails fast.
 Expecting to cover important security topics, Rice and her team were instead bombarded with a 30-minute prepared speech vilifying Falun Gong.
 Rice’s team finally asked the officials to leave their office.